-In the United States, 28 people each year die from a car accident that involves some form of drink driving.
+In the United States every day almost 30 people die from a car accident that involves some form of drunk driving.
 That’s almost 30% of all traffic deaths in the country.

-Not only this, alcohol-related crashes cost more than $44 billion each year.
+Not only this, but alcohol-related crashes cost more than $44 billion each year.

-In the U.S., if your Blood Alcohol Content (BAC) is higher than 0.08%, you may receive charges for Driving Under the Influence (DUI).
-But, what is the best way to test a person’s BAC?
+In the U.S., if your Blood Alcohol Content (BAC) is higher than 0.08%, you may receive charges for Driving Under the Influence (DUI), which eventually could result in a conviction and the harsh DUI penalties that immediately follow.
+So, what is the best way to test a person’s BAC?

 A breathalyzer test is when a person breathes into a handheld device that measures their BAC.
 Police officers use them to check if a person is drink driving.
 Some people also keep them in their cars to check their own BAC levels as a safety precaution.

 While a test may enable an officer to make a DUI arrest, these results aren’t admissible in court.
-This is one of the key reasons that many attorneys spend a lot of time challenging how reliable the breathalyzer results are.
+This is one of the key reasons that many lawyers for DUI near me spend a lot of time challenging how reliable the breathalyzer results are.

 Can You Legally Refuse a Test?